Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Correctness

-Our proof of \cref{invariant: jump} is built on top of the following claim. \begin{lemma} Suppose that \Cref{invariant: jump} holds by the beginning of $\PassBundle$ $\tau$.
-Suppose that in $\PassBundle$ $\tau$ an active path $P_\alpha = (\alpha, a_1, \ldots, a_k)$ performs a jump, i.e., the active path is extended to $P_\alpha = (\alpha, a_1, \ldots, a_k) \circ (b_1, \ldots, b_h) \circ (b_{h + 1})$.
-Then, at the beginning of \PassBundle $\tau$ it holds that $\{b_1, \ldots, b_h\}$ is already settled. \end{lemma} \newtext{ Equipped with \cref{lemma: jump-proof}, our proof that \cref{invariant: jump} throughout the entire algorithm follows easily. } \paragraph{Proof of the Jumping Invariant (\cref{invariant: jump}).} Our next step is to prove that \cref{invariant: jump} holds at every point of the execution.
+\paragraph{Proof of the Jumping Invariant (\cref{invariant: jump}).} Our next step is to prove that \cref{invariant: jump} holds at every point of the execution.
 Clearly, the invariant holds in the beginning of the execution, since all active paths are trivial.
 Suppose then that \cref{invariant: jump} holds by the beginning of some \PassBundle $\tau$.
 Recall from \Cref{subsec:algorithm} the specifications of \AlgExtendStructures.
 Consider an active path $P$ and let $P(a)$ be the prefix of $P$ until some arc $a$.
 Notice that if $|P(a)| > \ell(a)$, for a prefix $P(a)$ of $P$, it must have been the case that \AlgExtendStructures jumped over arc $a$ when $a$ was added to the active path.
 In \Cref{lemma: jump-proof}, we show that for each path that is jumped over in \PassBundle $\tau$, the invariant holds, i.e., we show that such path is already settled.
 Hence, the invariant also holds throughout \PassBundle $\tau$ (and hence by the beginning of $\PassBundle$ $\tau + 1$).
 Then, the invariant holds for any \PassBundle by the principle of induction.
 So, in the rest, we focus on showing \cref{lemma: jump-proof} and then applying those results to prove \Cref{lemma: augment}.